OPSILab/Cape/docs/install/install-cape-server.md

 Once you have installed Cape Server, you must follow following steps to start using its APIs directly, through Dashboards or through Cape SDK.

- - Create Operator Description
+ - Create Data Operator Description

 ---
-### Create Operator Description
+### Create Data Operator Description
-In particular, you have to create the **OperatorDescription**, which will describe the installed instance of Cape Server.
+In particular, you have to create the **DataOperatorDescription**, which will describe the installed instance of Cape Server.

 **NOTE**.
 This Operator (intended according to the My Data specification) is not to be confused with the Service Provider's operator that will interact with Cape by the means of Data Controller Dashboard and Cape SDK/APIs.

-#### Operator Description model
+#### Data Operator Description model

-Following table describes the **Operator Description** model:
+Following table describes the **Data Operator Description** model:

 | Property Name                     | Type         | Description                                                 | Allowed values                                                                      |
 |-----------------------------------|--------------|-------------------------------------------------------------|-------------------------------------------------------------------------------------|